-Course Director: Andre Uflacker, MD
+Course Director: Andre Uflacker, MD Email: uflackera@musc.edu

-Email: uflackera@musc.edu

-Course Coordinator: Angie Maguire

-Telephone #: 843-792-2473 Email: maguiran@musc.edu
+Course Coordinator: Tiana Keener Telephone #: 843-792-2473 Email: keenerti@musc.edu

 BLOCK # BLOCK # BLOCK # BLOCK #

-Block 1A 2 Block 3A 2 Block 5A 2 Block 7A 2
+Block 1A 1 Block 3A 2 Block 5A 2 Block 7A 2

-Block 1B 2 Block 3B 2 Block 5B 2 Block 7B 2
+Block 1B 1 Block 3B 2 Block 5B 2 Block 7B 2

 Block 1C 0 Block 3C 0 Block 5C 0 Block 7C 0

 Block 2A 2 Block 4A 2 Block 6A 2 Block 8A 2

 Block 2B 2 Block 4B 2 Block 6B 2 Block 8B 2

 Block 2C 0 Block 4C 0 Block 6C 0 Block 8C 0

 COURSE DESCRIPTION: This course is designed for students who are interested in acquiring more knowledge of the field of Vascular and Interventional Radiology.
-The course will expose students to VIR patient care by participating in lectures, self-directed tutorials and readings, presentations, and assignments.
-Students will spend the entire rotation in the VIR division.
+The course will expose students to VIR patient care through observational rotations in VIR and diagnostic radiology, lectures, self-directed tutorials and readings, and presentations.

-LEARNING GOALS & OBJECTIVES: At the completion of this clinical rotation students should be able to do the following:
+LEARNING GOALS & OBJECTIVES: At the completion of this clinical rotation students should be able to do the following: 1.
+Describe the spectrum of diagnostic and therapeutic image-guided interventional techniques; the appropriate sequencing of exams and limitations of diagnostic imaging tests including cost-effectiveness of imaging studies; risks of medical imaging; how common procedures and imaging are performed on patients.
+(MK5, PC6, SL2).

-- 1. Describe the following: the spectrum of diagnostic and therapeutic image-guided interventional techniques; the appropriate sequencing of exams and limitations of diagnostic imaging tests including cost-effectiveness of imaging studies; risks of medical imaging; how common procedures and imaging are performed on patients.
-(MK5, PC6, SL2). - 2.
-Demonstrate an appreciation of the following: the breadth of medical knowledge necessary for imaging performance and interpretation; the spectrum of caregivers involved in diagnostic and therapeutic imaging areas; the fundamental role and value of imaging to provide timely, accurate and actionable diagnostic information regarding a patient's medical condition; the role of the radiologist as consultant to the clinician and importance of providing detailed clinical information.
-(MK8, CS1, IP1, IP3, IP4). - 3.
-Describe the indications and appropriateness of imaging studies and apply interpretive skills to evaluate basic imaging studies.
-(MK5, MK8, PC2, PL3). - 4.
-Evaluate chest X-ray for technical adequacy, normal anatomy, common, and/or potentially life-threatening abnormalities.
-(MK1, MK3, PC1, PC2). - 5.
-Utilize the ACR Appropriateness Criteria to determine the most appropriate imaging test for common clinical scenarios (MK5, PL3)
+2. Demonstrate an appreciation of the breadth of medical knowledge necessary for imaging performance and interpretation; the spectrum of caregivers involved in diagnostic and therapeutic imaging areas; the fundamental role and value of imaging to provide timely, accurate and actionable diagnostic information regarding a patient's medical condition; the role of the radiologist as consultant to the nonradiology clinician and importance of providing detailed clinical information.
+(MK3, MK5, MK8)

+3. Describe the indications and appropriateness of imaging studies and apply interpretive skills to evaluate basic imaging studies.
+(MK5, PC2, PL3).

+4. Evaluate chest X-ray and head CT for technical adequacy, normal anatomy, common, and/or potentially life-threatening abnormalities.
+(MK1, MK3, PC2).

+5. Utilize the ACR Appropriateness Criteria to determine the most appropriate imaging test for common clinical scenarios (MK5, PL3)